abhishekspeer/CC-Zone/README.md

 Don't worry, I won't be assigning anything super-duper difficult to you (or, maybe it's a lie! :P).

-All I wanna you to do is, Yes!
+All I wanna do is, Yes!
 I want you to play a game.